Where your money goes

 Our emergency appeals react to urgent crises

-During an emergency appeal, every £1 we spend goes towards helping children, young people and families.*
+During an emergency appeal, every £1 we raise goes towards helping children, young people and families.*

-Since the beginning of the coronavirus pandemic we’ve helped more than 12,000 families with the cost of basics.
-Your funding has helped pay for essentials that people couldn’t otherwise afford.
+Since the beginning of the coronavirus pandemic we’ve helped more than 20,000 children and young people with emergency support.
+Your funding has helped pay for essentials that families couldn’t otherwise afford.
 This includes food, resources for learning and play and home repairs/furnishings.

 We also need to invest in staff and fundraising